Friday September 13th to Sunday September 15th

 |On or after August 13th and before August 27th||50%|

 |On or after August 27th||No refund|

-Late registrations will be accepted until September 6th, 2019, if suitable accommodation is available.
+Late registrations will be accepted until September 11th, 2019 at 4:00pm, if suitable accommodation is available.

 The registration fee includes all taxes and gratuities, and covers accommodation for 2 nights, 3 meals on Saturday, breakfast on Sunday, a Friday evening barbecue reception, Saturday evening bonfire, all Saturday and Sunday forays, and the Saturday evening speaker.